 A new finding from this study was the relationships observed between cricket-specific skills and sRPE.
 Specifically, the number of balls faced and hit by batsmen during a net session demonstrated a moderate but negative correlation (r = -0.34 and -0.33, respectively) with sRPE.
 Houghton et al. [31] reported a general increase in batsmen’s RPE with an increase in the number of balls faced during a simulated batting innings.
 However, this finding included the physical work that accompanied each shot during the simulation and therefore not unsurprisingly, an increase in physical work was evident alongside in the increase in perceived intensity.
 In the current study however, it was unclear as to why sRPE and the number of balls faced by batsmen shared a negative association.
 This conceptually differs to the study of Lovell et al. [11], where a positive relationship was reported between a skill-specific external measure of load (impacts) and sRPE.
 Within the current study it is possible this negative relationship may reflect that the more balls faced during net-training results in longer sessions and less movement, hence the lower RPE is a by-product of more time in the nets and reduced total and high-intensity movements [34].In regards to medium-fast bowlers, a large correlation (r = 0.68) was reported between the number of balls bowled and sRPE.
 This is not surprising as completing a greater number of deliveries will lead to greater high-intensity running for the run up of each delivery as well as lengthen the duration of the training session.
+Consequently, the inverse relationship between technical activity and sRPE may suggest alternate, if not expanded methods of TL monitoring are required.
 Therefore, although it is common practice for net sessions to be based around the technical load of medium-fast bowlers [18, 19], coaches need to consider the playing position when developing training sessions which are based around the volume of technical skills performed.

 Similar to recent studies by Lovell et al. [11] and Murphy et al. [17], the use of a multiple stepwise regression in the current study shows a combination of load and intensity measures may explain more of the variance in sRPE than individual measures of load.
 Unlike these previous studies, the results of the multiple stepwise regression analysis differed depending on the playing position.
 For batsmen, Player Load™ and distance covered at a high-intensity contributed to 67.8% of the adjusted variance for sRPE.
 Although unexpected, the inclusion of distance covered at a high-intensity and Player Load™ to explain the variance in batsmen sRPE suggests that the movement characteristics (e.g. running between the wickets and small movements in various directions whilst batting as opposed to remaining stationary during net-sessions) are influential in the perceived intensity of batsmen.